hoeken/PsychicHttp/README.md

 # Roadmap

-## v2.0: ESPAsyncWebserver Parity

-* As much ESPAsyncWebServer compatibility as possible
-* Update benchmarks and get new data
-  * we should also track program size and memory usage

 ## Longterm Wants

 * investigate websocket performance gap
-* support for esp-idf framework
 * Enable worker based multithreading with esp-idf v5.x
 * 100-continue support?